jecki/DHParser/Introduction.md

 poem that we have seen above.
 Just as a teaser, you might want to look up, how the AST-transformation is specified with DHParser.
 For this purpose, you can have a look in file `LyrikCompiler_example.py`.
-If you scrool down to the AST section, you'll see something like this:
+If you scroll down to the AST section, you'll see something like this:

     Lyrik_AST_transformation_table = {
         # AST Transformations for the Lyrik-grammar